cmgoersch/cmgoersch/README.md

 Web Developer & Graphic Designer based in Hamburg.

-Leveled up to **full-stack developer (Sept 2025)** at DCI – ready for new challenges.
+On September 21, 2025, I completed my one-year training program as a web developer at DCI and am now ready for new challenges.
+I am very excited to finally expand my skills as part of a team.

 I love **clean design**, **smart code**, and **teams that build great things together**.
 My focus: developing **modern, responsive & accessible** web applications through **collaboration and shared creativity**.

-**Capstone Project 2025:** [HelloDev](https://github.com/your-hellodev-link) – *The network for nerds and hackers in software development* – a social media platform for developers to connect, share resources and collaborate on projects.
+**Capstone Project 2025:** [HelloDev](https://github.com/Merge-Pray/HelloDev) – *The network for nerds and hackers in software development* – a social media platform for developers to connect, share resources and collaborate on projects.

 ### Connect meContact options and more information